-In June 2015 the Atmospheric Diffraction Corrector (ADC) was cleaned, and in August 2016 the SAC partially.
+In June 2015 the Atmospheric Diffraction Corrector (ADC) was cleaned, and in August 2016 the spherical aberration corrector (SAC) partially cleaned.
 The currently measured telescope throughput numbers are shown as the dark blue points in Figure 7, where the average of several measurements from 2012 to 2014 are also shown as black symbols.
 We are closer to the expected throughput in the red than we are in the blue and intermediate wavelengths.
 We suspect an aging SAC is the largest contributor to the slightly less than optimal system throughput, but a full recoating is not likely for a while.

 The telescope throughput numbers in the instrument Simulators are consistent with the current measurements.